hulquest/ez-rancher/README.md

 If DHCP is used (default), this can be done after the deployment completes and the worker nodes recieve an IP from the `vm_network`.

+**Supplemental DNS names**

+The Rancher service is also accessible via **\<node ip address>.nip.io** for each node in the cluster.
+This provides additional hostnames that can be used to access the rancher service in the event of a node failure, or simply for convenience.

+**DNS and Automatic Bootstrapping**

+If `bootstrap_rancher` is enabled, there are special considerations with respect to DNS:
+* If using `static_ip_addresses`, the `rancher_server_url` must resolve to one or more of the cluster nodes.
+* If using DHCP, the `rancher_server_url` will be automatically overridden to **\<ip address of first node>.nip.io**.
+This is done in order to provide a hostname to access the rancher service for bootstrapping.

 ## Getting Started
 For tfvars config file examples, refer to [tfvars examples](docs/TfvarsExamples.md)